1 Who can apply

 3 Apply for a licence

-Use our online form to apply:Apply for or renew a wedding venue licence
+Use our online form to apply for or renew your venue licence:Apply for or renew a wedding venue licence

 - Fire risk assessment

 - Public liability insurance.